Thailand

 Dogs With Degrees

-One of the millions of stray dogs in Thailand - Click for larger image The country's stray dogs are famous but I am constantly amazed at where they turn up and how much tolerance is shown towards them.
+More sleeping dogs; you will see stray dogs absolutely everywhere in Thailand apart from Muslim villages - Click for larger image The country's stray dogs are notorious, but I am constantly amazed at where they turn up and how much tolerance is shown towards them.
 They are not restricted to the streets and temples but wander around at will and enter whatever building takes their fancy.
 The Thais just walk around them as if they are normal residents.

 An example is the university where I do some teaching.
 In the common areas where the students eat, relax, sleep and occasionally study it is not at all unusual to see a couple of stray dogs lying on the floor like well-loved pets.
 No one thinks it is at all strange or amusing - apart from me, of course.